edamuutlu/To-Do-List/README.md

 # Spring Boot Todo Application

-This is an ENTIRE application for Java Spring Boot built using:
+This is an entire application for Java Spring Boot built using:
 - Spring Data JPA
 - H2 Database
 - Thymeleaf
+- JUnit Test

 ## Development Instructions